top of page

 Natura Institute of Ecology and Medicine’s Tending Residency

-Landmates: There are between seven and eight of us living here in the Garden, including children.
+Landmates: There are between seven of us living here in the Garden, including children.
 We celebrate the presence of children and value intergenerational interactions.
 We enjoy potluck dinners, opportunity for meaningful conversations, playing music, and having fun.
 While we enjoy each other’s company, we also have busy lives that take us out of the garden regularly.

 Room & Buildings: The 10x10 room we have for rent is located in a beautiful, natural cob building.
 It is a duplex- you would be sharing with building with another person, with the rooms separated by a wall.
 There is a beautiful porch overlooking the garden, from which you can see and hear the ocean.
 It’s important to note there is no wifi in the buildings.
 Residents share a kitchen and living room in "the bunkhouse" (where wifi is available).
 There are 3 others that share this space, providing opportunity to engage in communal living and agreements.
 On rare occasion, groups that rent the garden will use this kitchen to cook for their program attendees.
 Please note that all residents of the garden currently use port-o-potties in lieu of toilets, and accommodations are rustic and close to nature.
 We hope to have composting toilets in the near future.
 You will have access to a beautiful greenhouse bath & shower that is shared between 6 people.
 There are laundry machines in the bathhouse as well.

 Garden: We are here in service of being in a tending relationship with this land, and all that demands of us.
 We honor each other and the land by leaning into the tending and the joy that is found in it.
 We each tend the land ten hours a week.
 We love being able to eat right out of the garden, and share the surplus with local food pantries.